 Accepted students will be sent an email that will direct them to the acceptance letter.
 The acceptance letter will provide a link to Net Partner, our online financial aid system.

 Students will be able to view their financial aid package on Net Partner.
-Students may accept, decline, or reduce their financial aid on Net Partner.
 They may also see a list of required documents, download forms, check the status of their loans, and receive valuable financial aid information.

-Incoming undergraduate students will also receive a hard copy of their acceptance letter and financial aid award letter shortly after the acceptance letter goes out.
-Returning students and incoming graduate students will not receive hard-copy award letters; instead, they will be directed to Net Partner.
+Incoming undergraduate students will also receive a hard copy of their acceptance letter and an electronic financial aid award letter.
+Returning students and incoming graduate students will not receive hard-copy award letters and will be directed to Net Partner.

 What do I need to do after I have received my financial aid information?